How to snooze notifications and avoid app overload

 - 38% of employees don’t feel encouraged to take a break

 - 22% of North American bosses say that employees who take regular breaks are less hardworking

-The importance of breaks, downtime and genuinely having time off – not booking holiday and working through it – is crucial to productivity and work-life balance.
+The importance of breaks, downtime and genuinely having time off – not booking a holiday and working through it – is crucial to productivity and work-life balance.
 Here are some methods that work for me.
 You should try them over the holiday break if you think you are suffering from app overload.

 Snooze Slack notifications

 At Mio, it’s really important to use Slack’s snooze feature.
-We have people in the US, UK and Russia so we often work in different time zones.
+We have people in the US, UK, and Russia so we often work in different time zones.
 By turning on snooze notifications, everybody is able to get a good night’s sleep without being disrupted by Slack channel messages and DMs.
 To have an uninterrupted holiday, give this a try.

 Set your Slack status

 An accurate Slack status can lead to a peaceful holiday period.
 Just because you are vacationing, doesn’t mean everyone in your organization is.
 By setting your Slack status to reflect your true status, people are less like to send you a message or mention you in a channel.